 Quinoa Turkey Enchilada Stuffed Peppers.
-Peppers filled with delicious quinoa and Mexican spiced turkey, with enchilada sauce, veggies, and topped with a bit of melted cheese!
+Peppers filled with delicious quinoa and Mexican spiced turkey, with enchilada sauce and veggies, and topped with a bit of melted cheese!
 A cross between stuffed peppers and enchiladas, and a healthier take on both.

-Last Friday night my husband Matt and I took our kids to meet some friends and their families at a local winery.
-The winery does this cute thing on Friday nights where they have live music and a food truck.
+Last Friday night my husband and I took our kids to meet some friends and their families at a local winery.
+The winery does this thing on Friday nights where they have live music and a food truck.
 There is a lot space for kids to run around, and it’s just fun.

 I get off work before my husband, so I went home to get our kids and the stuff we’d need for the evening.
 After 45 minutes of preparing to leave for a two hour event, it struck me how much work it is to go anywhere with tiny little people.
 Just five years ago, I could’ve packed for a month long trip in that time frame.
 But now there is so much to think about … What if someone gets thirsty?
 What if they’re hungry?
 What if they refuse the first food I pack?
 What if someone poops themselves?
-What if they pee themselves?
 Will they need sunscreen?
-That list is seriously so long.
-If you’ve ever thought “why does this girl cook so much?”, it’s because it takes way too much effort to go places that often.
+The list is seriously so long.
+If you’ve ever read this blog and thought “why does this girl cook so much?”, it’s because it takes way too much effort to go places that often.

 The Missing Child